Dorian349/MinecraftChecker/README.md

 ### Prerequisites

-* You need a list of Minecraft accounts, each one separated with a back-to-line. (ex: `accounts@gmail.com:password`)
+* You need a list of Minecraft accounts, each one separated with a back-to-line. (ex: `accounts@gmail.com:password` or `username:password`)
 * A java running environment.
+* A discord bot with all intents enabled and invited with the application.commands parameter (for slash command usage).

 ### Installation